Open-Source Research

 Accessibility Work

 Much of my work is disability led and accessibility driven.
-The goal is to provide resources and links that can allow all to learn more about accessibility.
-I am also working on creating a resource of accessibility terms and practices.
+I am working a resource on these practices and insights from my work.
 Stay tuned for future resources on this page.

 I work as an Audio Describer, Accessibility Co-Ordinator and Technical Translator for the disability community in Mohkinstsis (Calgary).